-Questions such as 'How will the substance spread in seawater?', 'What are the existing safeguards on board of the ship?', 'How to control the situation?' need to be answered in order to identify and prioritise the hazards and associated risks before deploying emergency response teams.
+Questions such as How will the substance spread in seawater?, What are the existing safeguards on board the ship?, Can the situation be controlled? need to be answered in order to identify and prioritise the hazards and associated risks before deploying emergency response teams.

-To support the affected coastal States in the response to oil or chemical marine pollution incidents, EMSA offers the following operational services:
+To support the affected coastal states in the response to oil or chemical marine pollution incidents, EMSA offers the following operational services:

-- A network of stand-by oil spill response vessels, with different types of oil-combatting equipment arrangements - An equipment assistance service, offering dedicated stockpiles of stand-alone equipment - A satellite-based oil spill monitoring service known as CleanSeaNet - The MAR-ICE Network, a service for chemical emergencies providing expert information and advice - The MAR-CIS database of substance-specific marine chemical information sheets.
+- A network of stand-by oil spill response vessels, with different types of oil-combatting equipment arrangements - Lightweight Remotely Piloted Aircraft Systems (RPAS) to support pollution monitoring and detection operations from vessels - An equipment assistance service, offering dedicated stockpiles of stand-alone pollution response equipment - A satellite-based oil spill monitoring service known as CleanSeaNet - The MAR-ICE network, a service for chemical emergencies providing expert information and advice - The MAR-CIS database of substance-specific marine chemical information sheets.